electric-sql/terraform-aws/README.md

   - [rds](./modules/rds) - instance of RDS for Postgres with logical replication enabled
   - [ecs_task_definition](./modules/ecs_task_definition) - Fargate task for the Electric sync service based on the [Docker Hub image](https://hub.docker.com/r/electricsql/electric)
   - [ecs_service](./modules/ecs_service) - custom ECS cluster with one Fargate service that uses the task definition from above
-  - [load_balancer](./modules/load_balancer) - Network Load Balancer for SSL termination and routing traffic to the sync service's HTTP and TCP ports
+  - [load_balancer](./modules/load_balancer) - Application Load Balancer for SSL termination and routing traffic to the sync service's HTTP port
-  - [s3](./modules/s3) - S3 bucket to host the web app's assets
-  - [cloudfront](./modules/cloudfront) - CloudFront distribution for serving the web app

 ## Input variables